vimukthinirmana/vimukthinirmana/README.md

 ###

-<p align="left">I'm interested in a variety of software development topics, including web development, ui/ux Design, and android app development.
-I'm always eager to learn more and expand my skillset.</p>
+<p align="left">I'm interested in a variety of software development topics, including web development, UI/UX Design, and Android app development.
+I'm always eager to learn more and expand my skill set.</p>
-<p align="left">In my free time, I like to explore the  of game development and 3D modeling.
+<p align="left">In my free time, I like to explore game development and 3D modeling.
-Thank you for visiting my github profile, and I hope you enjoy browsing my work. </p>
+Thank you for visiting my GitHub profile, and I hope you enjoy browsing my work. </p>

 ###